 So it had to be a renovation.
 But how?
 We started to tackle the issues one by one.
 We figured out the financing, looked into sublets, and tenuously read through the pages and pages of legal documents our co-op’s management company required before any work could happen.
 When it came to finding an architect to work with us, we hit a brick wall.
 Our job was too small for the architects we had seen featured on our favorite design blogs, but too big to just leave to a contractor to wing it.

-That was when we discovered Sweeten and decided to post our renovation project to their site, and they led us to Sweeten Experts Kent and Nick.
+That was when we discovered Sweeten and decided to post our renovation project to their site, and they led us to these Sweeten general contractors.

-Kent and Nick brought a team to the table who were very competitively priced for work with a high degree of detail and things suddenly started to fall into place: financing, co-op and management company approval, permits.
-Kent and Nick served as our construction managers as well as our architects which enabled them to oversee all aspects of construction and deal with most issues long before we ever were aware.
+The contractors brought a team to the table who were very competitively priced for work with a high degree of detail and things suddenly started to fall into place: financing, co-op, and management company approval, permits.
+Our contractors served as our construction managers as well as our architects which enabled them to oversee all aspects of construction and deal with most issues long before we ever were aware.
 They had regular meetings with us to make sure we knew exactly where we were in the process.
 It meant we could deal with the fun stuff — configuring our cabinets and open shelves, choosing the right quartz countertops and lighting, and spending less time worrying about the day to day construction details and timeline.

 We went into this project with the intention of buying ourselves a few more years in the apartment, since ultimately we want to move to a house outside the city.
 Knowing we would sell in a few years, we bought appliances that have outstanding value but aren’t necessarily top of the top.
 The NXR range is fantastic for the money, plenty good for the cooking we do at home, and great looking.
 Our fridge is a Summit since we needed a true counter-depth fridge (just wait until you realize how many manufacturers call their products counter-depth when they are anything but), and our Bosch dishwasher is everything we could want, considering it is the first dishwasher my wife and I have ever had.

 A year later, we have the kind of bright open space that we dreamed of and a kitchen that makes cooking fun.
-Our son Finn is growing so fast that soon our days in the apartment may start to feel numbered, but then again we can always call Kent and Nick to see if they can work another miracle.
+Our son Finn is growing so fast that soon our days in the apartment may start to feel numbered, but then again we can always call our contracting duo to see if they can work another miracle.